internalsystemerror/ise-module-develepment/README.md

-# ise-module-develepment
+# php-metapackage-develepment
-Development metapackage for Zend Framework 2 used by Internalsystemerror Limited
+Development metapackage for PHP used by Internalsystemerror Limited